LaxarJS/laxar/docs/manuals/asset_lookup.md

 However, like with widgets it is possible to style application layouts externally using the sub-folder `layouts` of the theme in use.
 For lookup, the same process as for widgets is used:
 First, LaxarJS searches the theme itself, then the theme folder within the layout, before finally falling back to the default theme.

-### Looking up CSS for a Control

-Controls take care of their own HTML loading (if required at all), so the choice of theme has no effect here.
-The CSS styling however is theme specific:
-Before looking for the default theme in `<control-amd-path>/default.theme/css/<control-name>.css`, LaxarJS looks for a theme specific override in `<theme-path>/controls/<control-amd-path>/css/<control-name>.css`.
-Here, the `<theme-path>` refers to the folder containing your global theme, and the `<control-amd-path>` is the same path that widgets specify in their `widget.json` descriptor to include a control.
-Have a look at the [manual on controls](./providing_controls.md) for details.